AvieTechy/Testing-PRJ-SM/project/HW3/22127310/scenario/content/content.md

 | S1-20       | Database Save Failure                 | Backend error occurs → Error message shown.                                |

-## Feature S2: Checkout Process
+## Feature 2: Checkout Process

 ### Description

-The Checkout feature enables a logged-in user to complete a purchase.
+The **Checkout** feature enables a logged-in user to complete a purchase.
 The system validates the shopping cart contents, shipping information, and payment details.
-If all information is valid, it processes the payment, updates inventory, sends a confirmation email, and displays a success message.
+If all information is valid, it processes the payment, updates inventory, sends a confirmation email, and displays a success message to the user.

+The checkout process includes the following key components:

+- Shopping Cart: A list of items the user intends to purchase, including quantities and total cost.
+- Shipping Information: Required fields such as Address, Postcode, City, State, Country, and Phone Number.
+- Payment Details: Selected payment method (e.g., Credit Card, PayPal) and secure payment data input.
+- Confirmation and Receipt: A final success screen and confirmation email after a successful transaction.

 ### Basic Flow

-1. The user (already logged in) navigates to the Checkout page.
+1. User Navigation: The logged-in user navigates to the Checkout page.
-2. The user reviews their cart contents (items, quantities, total price).
+2. Cart Review: The user reviews their cart contents including item details, quantity, and total cost.
-3. The user enters or confirms shipping information:
+3. Shipping Information: The user enters or confirms their shipping details:
    - Address, Postcode, City, State, Country, Phone Number
-4. The user selects a payment method (e.g., Credit Card, PayPal).
+4. Payment Selection: The user selects a payment method such as Credit Card or PayPal.
-5. The user clicks the “Confirm Order” button.
+5. Order Submission: The user clicks the “Confirm Order” button.
-6. The system processes the payment.
+6. Payment Processing: The system processes the payment via a secure payment gateway.
-7. The system updates the inventory based on the purchased items.
+7. Inventory Update: The system updates inventory based on the items purchased.
-8. The system sends a confirmation email to the user.
+8. Confirmation Email: The system sends a confirmation email to the user’s registered email.
-9. The system displays: **“Order placed successfully.”**
+9. Success Message: The system displays the message: “Order placed successfully.”

 ### Alternate Flows

+**1.a.
+User is Not Logged In**

-- 1.a.
-User is not logged in → Redirect to login with message: *"Please log in to proceed with checkout."*
+- Condition: The user is not logged in when accessing the checkout page.
+- Action: The system redirects the user to the login page with a message: "Please log in to proceed with checkout."
+- Outcome: User must log in to continue with checkout.

+**2.a.
+Cart is Empty**

+- Condition: The user's cart contains no items.
-- 2.a.
-Cart is empty → Error: *"Your cart is empty.
-Add items to proceed."*
+- Action: The system displays an error message: "Your cart is empty.
+Add items to proceed."
-- 3.a.
-Missing shipping information → Inline error; submission blocked.
-- 3.b.
-Invalid shipping information → Error shown immediately.
+- Outcome: User cannot proceed until the cart has items.

+**3.a.
+Missing Shipping Information**

+- Condition: One or more required shipping fields are left blank.
+- Action: Inline error messages are displayed for each missing field.
+Submission is blocked.
+- Outcome: The user must complete all required fields.

+**3.b.
+Invalid Shipping Information**

+- Condition: One or more fields contain invalid data (e.g., invalid postcode format or phone number).
+- Action: Inline error message is displayed next to the invalid field.
+- Outcome: Submission is blocked until the information is corrected.

+**4.a.
+No Payment Method Selected**

+- Condition: The user does not select any payment method.
-- 4.a.
-No payment method selected → Error: *"Please select a payment method."*
+- Action: The system displays the message: "Please select a payment method."
+- Outcome: User must choose a method to proceed.

+**6.a.
+Payment Fails**

+- Condition: The payment gateway returns an error (e.g., card declined, network failure).
-- 6.a.
-Payment fails (e.g., card declined) → Error: *"Payment failed.
-Please check your payment details."*
+- Action: The system shows the error: "Payment failed.
+Please check your payment details."
+- Outcome: User can correct details and retry.

+**7.a.
+Insufficient Inventory**

+- Condition: One or more items in the cart are no longer in stock.
-- 7.a.
-Insufficient inventory → Error: *"One or more items are out of stock."*
+- Action: The system displays the message: "One or more items are out of stock."
+- Outcome: User must adjust the cart before proceeding.

+**8.a.
+Confirmation Email Fails**

+- Condition: Email fails to send due to server error.
-- 8.a.
-Email sending fails → Order is placed; system logs warning: *"Email confirmation could not be sent."*
+- Action: The system logs the failure and displays a warning: "Email confirmation could not be sent."
+- Outcome: Order is still placed successfully, but user may not receive an email.

 ### Scenario Table